avocadolau/Platformer2D/README.md

 F9        View colliders (only available during gameplay)

-F10       God Mode (only available during gameplay) - mantain space pressed for going up and stop pressing for down
+F10       God Mode (only available during gameplay) - maintain space pressed for going up and stop pressing for down

 ## Libraries Used